In this post, let’s get an introducton to Cython. Specifically What it is and why it really useful?

-It is a programming language that blends Python with the Static Type system of C and C++.
+- It is a programming language that blends Python with the static type system of C and C++.

-And it is a compiler that translates Cython source code into efficient C or C++ source code.
-This source can then be compiled into a Python Extension Module or a Standalone Executable.
+- And it is a compiler that translates Cython source code into efficient C or C++ source code.
+This source can then be compiled into a Python extension module or a standalone executable.

-Cython’s power comes from the way it combines Python and C: it feels like Python while providing easy access to C. Cython is situated between High-level Python and Low-level C; one might call it a creole programming language.
+Cython’s power comes from the way it combines Python and C: it feels like Python while providing easy access to C. Cython is situated between high-level Python and low-level C; one might call it a creole programming language.

 Cython has expansive goals, first and foremost being full Python compatibility.
 It has also acquired features that are specific to its unique position between Python and C, making Cython easier to use, more efficient, and more expressive.
 Some of these Cython-only features are the following:

-Secondly, the Specialized syntax to ease wrapping and interfacing with C & C++
+- 2ndly the Specialized syntax to ease wrapping and interfacing with C & C++

 - The third one is the automatic static type inference for certain code paths

-Another one is: the buffer-specific syntax for First-class buffer support
+- Another one is: the buffer-specific syntax for First-class buffer support

-And then we have the Typed memory views
+- And then we have the Typed memoryviews.

 Cython source file names consist of, name of the module followed by a .pyx extension, for example, a module called primes would have a source file named primes.pyx.

 Cython code, unlike Python, must be compiled.
-This happens in Two Stages
+This happens in two stages:

-A .pyx file is compiled by Cython to a .c file
+- A .pyx file is compiled by Cython to a .c file.

-The .c file is compiled by a C compiler to a .so file (or a .pyd file on Windows)
+- The .c file is compiled by a C compiler to a .so file (or a .pyd file on Windows)

-- The first one is by using the Cython command, which takes a .py or .pyx file and compiles it into a C/C++ file.
+- The first one is by using the cython command, which takes a .py or .pyx file and compiles it into a C/C++ file.